Best home solar battery systems: 2026 Guide

 • Added functionality eg. Backup power

-• Compatability of existing system
+• Compatibility of existing system

 • Battery brand